Hernia, Hydrocele & Undescended Testicle Chattanooga TN

 Early undescended testicle treatment reduces the risk of future problems.
 Results from surgery depend on the condition of the testicle.
 Most often, the testicle develops normally in the scrotum.
 But if the testicle is abnormal, it may never grow properly.
 The further the testicle is from the scrotum, the more likely that growth and function are affected.

-In Chattanooga, Tennessee, Alabama and Northern Georgia, UT Urology pediatric urologists can help your child.
+In Chattanooga, Tennessee and Alabama, UT Urology pediatric urologists can help your child.
 They are world-class, board certified surgeons who regularly perform surgical procedures to repair hernias, hydroceles and undescended testes on babies and children.